Timor20/Fictiony/README.md

 # Fictiony

 Fictiony is an interactive story-generation application that lets users enter a theme and receive an AI‑generated branching narrative — similar to a multiple‑choice adventure novel.
-Each story includes several decision points and concludes with one winning ending.
+Each story includes several decision points and concludes with at least one winning ending.

 ## 🚀 Features

 * Generate fully AI‑driven interactive stories based on a custom theme
 * Multiple branching choices at each step
-* One definitive winning ending per story
+* At least one winning ending per story
 * Session-based experience (no authentication required)
 * Modern, fast, and lightweight full‑stack architecture